Spain is one of the most popular tourist destinations in the world and for very good reasons. Spain has a lot to offer, with plenty to see and do.

 But if we had to highlight one place here that you cannot miss, it is Bellver Castle.

 It is one of the very few circular castles in all of Europe and it is located just outside the city of Palma.
 The name, Bellver, translates into beautiful view.

-This is because you can see the entirety of Palma, as well as much of the island and sea from the castle grounds.
+This is because you can see the entirety of Palma and much of the island and sea from the castle grounds.
 Honestly, the visit is worth it for the views alone!

-The castle was built during the 14th century and it features some interesting exhibitions about the history of the castle and of the island itself.
+The castle was built during the 14th century and features some interesting exhibitions about the castle’s history and the island itself.

 Tips For Picking What To Visit When In Spain

 The places we have listed above are but a small fraction of everything that Spain has to offer.
 And, if you start investigating, you will see that the options for your first visit are practically limitless.